USAID Science for Development Fellowships logo

 Applicants must be U.S. citizens, hold a qualifying STEMM degree, be able to obtain the designated background investigation approval/security clearance (depending on fellowship host office) in the allocated time frame, and have completed selective service registration (male applicants only).
 The fellowship requires a commitment to complete the full 24-month fellowship at USAID, and to be located in the Washington, DC area.

-The Call for Applications for the 2024-26 class of Science for Development Fellowships will open January 15, 2024, with a deadline of February 29, 2024, at 11:59 p.m., ET.
+The Call for Applications for the 2025-27 class of Science for Development Fellowships opens August 1, 2024, with a deadline of November 4, 2024, at 11:59 p.m., ET.

-The fellowships are open to individuals who hold a qualifying doctoral-level degree (or master’s in engineering) across a broad range of STEMM disciplines (science, technology, engineering, math, medicine), including social sciences.
-Degrees in disciplines within the following broad academic fields are eligible:
+The fellowships are open to individuals who hold a qualifying doctoral-level degree across a broad range of STEMM disciplines (science, technology, engineering, math, medicine), including social sciences.
+Individuals holding a master's of science degree in an engineering field also are eligible.

 • Computer and Data Sciences (including artificial intelligence, bioinformatics, cybersecurity, data analytics)